FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-18-authentication-authorization-with-angular-and-aspnetcore.md

 ## The Angular App

-Alright, as we are having the sts and the API configured we can go to our Angular application and configure this to match the config on the sts.
+As we are having the sts and the API configured we can go to our Angular application and configure it to match the config on the STS.

-You can install the library `angular-auth-oidc-client` with
+You can install the library [angular-auth-oidc-client](https://github.com/damienbod/angular-auth-oidc-client) with

 ```
 npm install angular-auth-oidc-client
 ```

-After having done that in our `app.module.ts` we have to provide a configuration to configure our app matching the config on the sts
+After having done that in our `app.module.ts` we have to provide a configuration to configure our app matching the config on the STS

 ```ts
 import { APP_INITIALIZER, NgModule } from '@angular/core';